perry-mitchell/perrymitchell.net/src/posts/2014-12-06-increment-npm-project-versions-with-grunt-magikarp/index.md

 layout: post
 title: Increment npm project versions with grunt-magikarp
 excerpt: We develop in a world with a vast amount of choice when it comes to supporting packages and tools.
-I...
+It's a luxury that at any time we can swiftly build...
+slug: increment-npm-project-versions-with-grunt-magikarp
+permalink: article/increment-npm-project-versions-with-grunt-magikarp/index.html
 date: 2014-12-06
 updatedDate: 2014-12-06
 tags: